Do you know about the Dayton Donut Trail?

 Bonus Stop: Twist Cupcakery

 If you haven’t had enough sugar yet, you can also stop for an artisanal cupcake on the Dayton Donut Trail.
-Twist Cupcakery is on the route from Duck Donuts to the finish and is located .6 miles before you reach the 2nd Street Market.
+Twist Cupcakery is located after Duck Donuts, .6 miles before you reach the 2nd Street Market.

 Finish: 2nd Street Market 16.1 mile mark